wasdee/elite/README.md

 ```

 You may structure your config directory any way you like.
 Personally, I like to create
 sub-directories for different applications.
-Elite offers various useful YAML tag functions which
+Elite offers a useful `!include` YAML tag function
-allow you to include one config file in another.
+which allow you to include one config file in another.

 e.g.